MisterBolt/bankist/README.md

 # Bankist
 It is the bank account simulator.
+You can:
+* login to account
+* transfer money to other active account
+* get a loan
+* sort movements by amount
+* delete the account
+* relogin to other account

 # Live preview
 You can access the live preview version of the project [here](https://misterbolt.github.io/bankist/ "Bankist").